 James Martin Manchester

-Thankfully, the restaurant itself couldn’t be more different from this unedifying start.
-The staff are delightful and eager to help and suggest dishes, all while waxing lyrical about their personal favourites.
+Restaurant: The staff at James Martin’s restaurant in the Great Northern are as amiable as the TV star himself – delightful and eager to suggest dishes, all while waxing lyrical about their personal favourites.

 Heavy on flavours of the British countryside

-The meat starters are fantastic, with a slow-cooked ox cheek – darkly-sticky and tender as they come – competing with the guinea fowl dish for attention.
-The latter is particularly delicious, all rich autumn flavours, wonderfully-cooked with soft breast meat and a grandly crispy skin.
+The meat starters are fantastic, with a slow-cooked ox cheek – darkly sticky and tender as they come – competing with the guinea fowl dish for attention.
+The latter is particularly delicious, all rich autumn flavours, wonderfully cooked with soft breast meat and grandly crispy skin.
 The Thai crab risotto rather pales in comparison, being slightly over-salted, and less easy on the eye.
 It’s not a disaster by any means – it’s a perfectly fine bowl of soft rice with subtle Thai flavours – but can’t live up to the standards set by its carnivore-friendly sibling.

 Indeed, meat proves to be the element James Martin excels at, with the crown roasted baby chicken making for a stellar main course.
 It’s heavy on flavours of the British countryside, employing an array of cooked-down vegetable aromas for the jus, and the unusual but impressive addition of dill to the accompanying pearl barley.